Skip to main content

 Sending behavior

-Throttling cascades into deferrals which cascade into bounces
+Throttling cascades into deferrals, which cascade into bounces

-3. Auto-pause follow-ups when a recipient replies
+3. Follow-ups pause automatically when a recipient replies

 06